alanrsoares/prelude-js/docs/FUNC.md

 curry :: (a → b → c) → a → b → c
 ```

 > Returns a curried version of the supplied function.
-Useful for currying functions from non-LiveScript libraries.

 ### Examples
 ```javascript